kaankutluturk/verdant/USAGE_GUIDE.md

 ```
 👤 You: Fix the grammar in this sentence: "Me and him went to the store."

-🤖 EcoAI: The correct version is: "He and I went to the store."
+🤖 Lumina: The correct version is: "He and I went to the store."
 ```

 ### **Summarization**
 ```
 👤 You: Summarize this paragraph in 2 sentences: [long paragraph text]

-🤖 EcoAI: [concise summary in 2 sentences]
+🤖 Lumina: [concise summary in 2 sentences]
 ```

 ---